tomgeorge/eca/README.md

 ## Usage

-Editors should spawn server via `eca server` and communicate via stdin/stdout.
+Editors should spawn the server via `eca server` and communicate via stdin/stdout.

 ## Configuration

 Check all available configs [here](./src/eca/config.clj#L15).
-There are 3 ways to configure ECA following following this order of priority:
+There are 3 ways to configure ECA following this order of priority:

 ### InitializationOptions (convenient for editors)